MicrosoftDocs/WSL/WSL/wsl2-mount-disk.md

 ---
-title: Get started mounting a linux disk in WSL 2 (preview)
+title: Get started mounting a Linux disk in WSL 2 (preview)
 description: Learn how to set up a disk mount in WSL 2 and how to access it.
 keywords: wsl, windows, windowssubsystem, gnu, linux, bash, disk, ext4, filesystem, mount ms.date: 06/08/2020